-The lawsuit lodged against Dan Brown, author of The Da Vinci Code (link to illustrated edition, which is the way to go if you haven't read this yet), sends a chilling effect across writerdom.
+The lawsuit lodged against Dan Brown, author of The Da Vinci Code

 Now think about that.
 Brown writes a novel and draws from multiple nonficiton sources, weaving them together into a fictional story.
 The driving premise of the story is that the Holy Grail isn't a cup as most people believe, but is, rather, a person.
 (I won't add any more spoilers here, in case you haven't read the book and haven't been reading the news articles regarding this suit.)